 3. Eat (and drink) less sugar.
 Sugary foods and drinks can leave plaque on your teeth, which can cause cavities to form.
 Untreated cavities and gum disease can also lead to tooth loss, which can make it harder to eat healthy foods.

 4. Quit smoking.
 Smoking can make gum disease worse.
 It can also lead to tooth staining and, in more severe cases, mouth cancer.
+A great resource to help you as you begin your quitting journey can be found here.

 5. Help your kids develop good dental habits.